-Only patients who have spoken to the Out of Hours call handler on the telephone should be included in these counts.
+Only patients who have spoken to the Out of Hours/111 call handler on the telephone should be included in these counts.
 Therefore patients such as walk-ins and patients who have been referred by an A&E department or MIU should be excluded from the counts.

-2c) Of the total number of calls answered by the Out of Hours call handler, how many patients were prioritised as routine and started their definitive clinical assessment
+23c) Of the total number of calls answered by the Out of Hours/111 call handler, how many patients contacts were prioritised as P3CH routine and started their definitive clinical assessment

-This is the number of patients that were prioritised by the Out of Hours call handler as routine and then started their definitive clinical assessment within the following time bands:
+This is the number of patients contacts that were prioritised by the Out of Hour/111 call handler as P3CH routine and then started their definitive clinical assessment within the following time bands: